 SOCAT data are released in versions.
 Each succeeding version contains new data sets as well as updates of older ones.
 The first version of SOCAT was released in 2011, the second and third version followed biennially.
 Automation allowed annual public releases since version 4.
 The latest SOCAT version (version 6) has 23.4 million observations from 1957 to 2017 for the global oceans and coastal seas.
 Calibrated sensor data are also available.

-SOCAT version 6 will be released in summer 2018, containing data submitted on or before 15th of January 2018.
+SOCAT version 6 was released on the 19th of June 2018, containing data submitted on or before 15th of January 2018.
 New data submissions are welcome at any time, and will be included in the next SOCAT release.

-Data submissions for this next SOCAT version are very welcome, and the submission deadline is on the 15th of January 2018.
+Data submissions for the next SOCAT version are very welcome, and the submission deadline is on the 15th of January 2019.